euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/50UEMSysAdminForAppDevs/06Task_Enroll-a-developer-device/readme.md

 -   Registered mode can be used on any device that isn't already enrolled against a Workspace ONE UEM console, and doesn't have any standalone enrolled apps.
-(The Workspace ONE Boxer email app, the Workspace ONE Web browser, and other apps in the VMware productivity suite support standalone enrollment.)
+(The Workspace ONE Boxer email app, the Workspace ONE Web browser, and other apps in the Omnissa productivity suite support standalone enrollment.)
 No device data will be lost.

 The enrollment instructions for different modes are substantially but not